smart-on-fhir/health-cards/docs/index.md

   * Verifier cannot include requirements in-band
   * Verifier cannot include purposes of use in-band
 * Does not capture a digital record of the presentation

-To ensure that all Health Cards can be represented in QR Codes, the following constraints apply at the time of issuance:

-* JWS Header
-  * header includes `zip: "DEF"`
-  * header includes `kid` equal to JWK Thumbprint of the key (see [RFC7638](https://tools.ietf.org/html/rfc7638))
-* JWS Payload
-  * payload is minified (i.e., all optional whitespace is stripped)
-  * payload is compressed with the DEFLATE (see [RFC1951](https://www.ietf.org/rfc/rfc1951.txt)) algorithm before being signed
-  * payload `.vc.credentialSubject.fhirBundle` is created:
-    * without `Resource.id` elements
-    * without `Resource.meta` elements
-    * without `Resource.text` elements
-    * without `CodeableConcept.text` elements
-    * without `Coding.display` elements

-When representing a Health Card in a QR code, we aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 40mmx40mm.
-This constraint allows us to use QR codes up to Version 22, at 105x105 modules.
-Therefore, Issuers SHOULD ensure that the total string length of any Health Card **JWS is <= 1204 characters** (note this is not a typo: 1204 is the limit, not 1024).
-If it is not possible to include the full `fhirBundle` in a JWS of <1204 characters, Issuers SHOULD use the following techniqe to split a Health Card into a Health Card Set:

-* Generate a random "Health Card Set" uuid
-* Partition the `fhirBundle.entry` resources into N groups
-* Create a distinct Health Card JWS for each of the N groups
-  * Populate each card's `.vc.credentialSubject.fhirBundleSplit` with the same integer value N
-  * Populate each card's `.vc.credentialSubject.fhirBundleSet` with the same Health Card Set uuid
-  * Ensure that `fhirBundle.entry.fullUrl` values are unique across all entries in the Health Card Set

-Issuers SHOULD choose "N" as the smallest integer that allows each health card to fit within the size limit.

-At presentation time, a verifier can recognize that a Health Card is part of a Health Card Set by the presence of a `fhirBundleSplit` attribute.
-When receiving a Health Card with `fhirBundleSplit`, a verifier SHALL ensure that N distinct Health Cards (all with the same issuer and `fhirBundleSet` value) are received, and should create a merged bundle before processing otherwise data integrity cannot be ensured.

 ### Numerical Encoding